Sister Rosetta Tharpe: Awards and legacy

 A resurgence of interest in Tharpe's work led to a biography, several NPR segments, scholarly articles, and honors.
 A biography titled Shout, Sister, Shout! by Gayle F. Wald was published in 2007.
 The United States Postal Service issued a 32-cent commemorative stamp to honor Tharpe on July 15, 1998.
 In 2007, she was inducted posthumously into the Blues Hall of Fame.
-In 2008, a concert was held to raise funds for a marker for her grave, and January 11 was declared Sister Rosetta Tharpe Day in Pennsylvania.
+In 2008, a concert was held to raise funds for a marker for her grave, and January 11 of that same year was declared Sister Rosetta Tharpe Day in Pennsylvania.
 A gravestone was put in place later that year, and a Pennsylvania historical marker was approved for placement at her home in the Yorktown neighborhood of Philadelphia.

 In 2011, BBC Four aired a one-hour documentary, Sister Rosetta Tharpe: The Godmother of Rock and Roll, written and directed by UK filmmaker Mick Csaky.
 In 2013, the film was shown in the US as part of the PBS series American Masters.
 The film has been aired numerous times in the UK and US, most recently in March 2015 to mark the 100th anniversary of Tharpe's birth.
 On March 20, 2015, UK newspaper The Guardian published a 100th-birthday tribute by Richard Williams.

 Between August and October 2016, the musical play Marie and Rosetta, based on the relationship between Tharpe and Marie Knight, was staged by the Atlantic Theater Company in New York City.

 On October 5, 2017, Tharpe was listed as a nominee for the 2018 Rock and Roll Hall of Fame inductions.
 On December 13, 2017, she was elected to the Rock and Roll Hall of Fame as an Early Influence.

 In 2017, National Public Radio wrote about the artist's career and concluded with these comments: Tharpe "was a gospel singer at heart who became a celebrity by forging a new path musically...
 Through her unforgettable voice and gospel swing crossover style, Tharpe influenced a generation of musicians including Aretha Franklin, Chuck Berry and countless others...
 She was, and is, an unmatched artist."

-A musical about her life named Shout, Sister, Shout!, based on the Gayle Wald biography of the same name, and written in 2017 by playwright Cheryl West, was performed that year at the Pasadena Playhouse, two years later at Seattle Repertory Theatre, and in 2023 at Ford's Theatre in Washington, DC.
+A musical about her life named Shout, Sister, Shout!, based on the Gayle Wald biography of the same name and written in 2017 by playwright Cheryl West, was performed that year at the Pasadena Playhouse, two years later at Seattle Repertory Theatre, and in 2023 at Ford's Theatre in Washington, DC.

 Between May and July 2025, the musical production Marie and Rosetta about Tharpe and her singing partner Marie Knight, written by George Brant and originally staged by the Atlantic Theater Company at the Linda Gross Theater between August and October 2016, was staged at the Rose Theatre in Kingston upon Thames and the Minerva Theatre in Chichester, with Beverley Knight portraying Tharpe.

 Rolling Stone named Tharpe the sixth-greatest guitarist of all time in 2023.

-In March 2025, Lizzo was announced as set to portray Sister Rosetta in the upcoming biopic by Amazon MGM Studios.
+In March 2025, Lizzo announced that she would portray Sister Rosetta in the upcoming biopic by Amazon MGM Studios.